Sands-45/pin-auth/README.md

 #### `addPinAuthData(data: AuthDataType[]): Promise<void>`

-* Encrypts and stores an array of user data to local IndexedDB
+* Encrypts and stores an array of user data to local IndexedDB (dexie)
 * Requires a device key to be set
 * Each object should contain an `auth` object as described in `encryptPin`